5724-SpartanRobotics/RobotCode2025/README.md

 # Changelog
 Changelog based on what we do, but some of it may have to come from git commit history.

+## Feb 19, 2025
+* Added in some Limelight 3G vision code...
+Will it work?
+Probably not.
+Will we use it?
+No clue, but it's there.
+* Nothing crashes in simulation!

 ## Feb 18, 2025
 * Tuned the PID for the elevator & the extending arm (i.e., the elevator goes up/down & the arm goes in/out)
 * Changed the way some buttons on the Operator controller fire commands